waterlinked/waterlinked.github.io/docs/dvl/integration-dvl-ugps.md

 ## Mode "DVL only": How to base the ROV position estimate only on the DVL while the Underwater GPS is running

-In this configuration the BlueROV will base its position estimate *updates* on velocity input from the DVL as well as accerometer, gyroscope, compass and pressure sensor but not the Underwater GPS.
+In this configuration the BlueROV will base its position estimate *updates* on velocity input from the DVL as well as accelerometer, gyroscope, compass and pressure sensor but not the Underwater GPS.
 If the latter is turned on and the UGPS extension is running, it will however be used by the autopilot to initialize the global ROV position.
 This mode can be useful when you experience issues with sensor fusion (Mode DVL+UGPS above) or not all of the described conditions are met.
 This is also the right mode when no Underwater GPS is connected.

 * At least the BlueOS "Water Linked DVL"-extension has to be running.
 The BlueOS "Water Linked UGPS"-extension can be running but is not needed.
 However if you don't have the Underwater GPS system connected it is best to disable that extension.